What is the California Consumer Privacy Act?

-Like with the GDPR, a business has to disclose what personal information it is collecting and how the information will be used.
+Under the CCPA, a business has to disclose what personal information it is collecting and how the information will be used.
 Companies also have to provide a way for consumers to “opt-out” or information collecting.
-Furthermore, users now have the right to ask an companies to reveal any personal data that the company has on the user, and what the company uses it for.
-Lastly, consumers now have the right to ask a company to delete any personal data the company has on the individual
+Furthermore, people now have the right to ask any company to reveal any personal data that the company has on them and what the company uses their data for.
+Lastly, consumers now have the right to ask a company to delete any personal data the company has on the individual.

 So what is personal information?

 CCPA Personal Information Definition

 The ACA’s FAQ article on the law explains what personal information means a little bit better than the actual document:

 Personal information is defined as any “information that identifies, relates to, describes, is capable of being associated with or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
 This expansive definition goes beyond obvious data (e.g., names, addresses, credit card numbers, social security numbers) to include device geolocation data (e.g., IP addresses), biometric information (e.g., fingerprints, retina scans, height, weight, medical data), or even gender or zip code.
 It applies to any household, including those of consumers or employees.

 The document provides general categories of information that can be considered “personal”:

 - Their name, alias, postal address, email address, and similar information